davidclin/vim/README.md

 - Folding based based on markers that start with /* and end with */
 - Highlighting tabs or whitespace at end of line in RED
 - Setting gvim color scheme
+- Keep cursor centered vertically
+- Map 'jj' and 'kk' to <esc>